Rick-Matsukura/USGI-Data-Processing/README.md

 2. **Accessing Jupyter Notebook**:
    - After the services are up and running, access the Jupyter Notebook by navigating to `http://localhost:8888` in your web browser.
 No token is required to access the notebook.

-3. **Running Spark Jobs**:
+3. **Running Python Files**:
-   - You can submit Spark jobs either through the command line or directly from the Jupyter notebook.
+   - You can access to Jupyter container and paste Python files to execute batch processing and micro-batch processing.

 4. **Kafka and Zookeeper**:
    - Kafka and Zookeeper are included for handling streaming data.
 Kafka topics can be managed via connecting to Kafka container on terminal with the the following command: